EXETER COMMUNITY SAFETY PARTNERSHIP

-Exeter CSP comprises of a number of member organisations that includes representatives from agencies with a statutory responsibility for community safety, as well as partners from key voluntary and not-for-profit agencies.
+Exeter CSP comprises a number of member organisations and includes representatives from agencies with a statutory responsibility for community safety, as well as partners from key voluntary and not-for-profit agencies.

 The responsibilities of the partnership are divided into a number of operational groups that each look at a specific community issue.
 Examples include groups investigating anti-social behaviour, domestic and sexual violence and abuse, the night time economy, street attachment and hate crime.